beam-pyio/beam-pyio.github.io/content/blog/2024/dynamodb-pyio-intro/index.md

             )
 ```

-4. Duplicate records are not allowed unless the `dedup_pkeys` argument is correctly specified.
+4. Duplicate records are not allowed unless the `dedup_pkeys` value is correctly specified.

 ```python
 def test_write_to_dynamodb_duplicate_records_without_dedup_keys(self):